 Users may self-select the referee access role in their own user profile, or registrar- or webmaster-level users may add the referee role to a user from the user editor.

 Like all self-selectable volunteer roles, the referee role only lasts for the season in which it is selected; a user must log in and review their user profile for a new season before they can be considered an active referee for that season. inLeague will detect if a user was previously a referee and check the 'referee' box by default when a user performs his or her seasonal account update.

 Division Directors and Chief Referees

 Division Directors (also known as Division Heads or Division Coordinators) have vertical access to all players and volunteers in their division; that is, they can see registration and volunteer reports, team assignments, and player ratings for all players in their division, regardless of competition.
 They can assign players to teams, add regional ratings to any player in their division, assign coaches, and email parents, volunteers, and staff within their division.

-Division Directors have read-only access to player and volunteer records within their division.
+Division Directors have read-only access to player and volunteer records throughout the league.

 Leagues may grant division directors access to the game scheduler for their division.
 The game scheduler may be configured to allow division directors full access to scheduling game slots and match-ups, or it may be configured to only allow team match-ups, or only to swap exsiting team match-ups.

 Divisional Chief Referees are referee officials given access to referee volunteer reports and the referee scheduler for one or more divisions.
 They can email referees and approve self-scheduler requests within their division.
 This is a divisional form of the Referee Scheduler access level that must be enabled in the league control panel.

 Both division directors and chief referees may be assigned by volunteer administrators or registrars using the Coach Assignment function under the Coaches tab.
 They will have their own assignment function in the near future.
 Division directors may also assign chief referees to their own division.